BYU-Hydroinformatics/gwdm/docs/source/installation.rst

             conda activate tethys

    Next, make sure you are at the top level of the new directory you just created (e.g. tethys_dev).
-There should a new directory/folder called ``gwdm`` and the folder should contain              ``setup.py``.
+There should be a new directory/folder called ``gwdm`` and the folder should contain              ``setup.py``.
 Go to the ``gwdm`` directly by executing:

         .. code-block:: bash

              cd tethys_dev/gwdm

-   Finally, this command is used to install the app on your portal
+   Finally, this command is used to install the app on your portal:

              .. code-block:: bash

                    tethys install

-   To make sure that the app is installed on your local Tethys Platform, launch the Tethys portal by typing on the Command Line
+   To make sure that the app is installed on your local Tethys Platform, launch the Tethys portal by typing on the Command Line:

               .. code-block:: bash